NPH USA: Organizational structure

 NPH USA is governed by a volunteer Board of Directors.
 In addition, each of the six regional offices has its own volunteer Board of Directors.
 Board members have diverse professional backgrounds and expertise, but each actively works to raise funds for and awareness of NPH USA.

 The national office is located in Chicago.

 Relationship with NPH

 There is close collaboration and cooperation between NPH USA and NPH.
 NPH USA is a fundraising organization whose primary purpose is to provide financial support to raise, nurture and educate children living at NPH homes.
 In the process, NPH USA staff meet with NPH leadership to review programs, approve budgets, plan tours to homes, arrange fundraising events, and support other NPH activities.
 NPH USA representatives visit the homes in order to experience NPH programs first-hand.

 Financial Information

-According to NPH USA's 2018 financial statements, 78% of their financial resources were spent on programs, with 22% going to administration and fundraising.
+According to NPH USA's 2022 financial statements, 76% of their financial resources were spent on programs, with 9% going to administration and 15% going to fundraising.

-In 2018, they raised a total of $19.1 million in donor contributions.
-Out of this amount, $17 million was received in the form of cash and $2.1 million in the form of donated goods – primarily medicine and medical supplies.
-These donations allowed NPH USA to in-turn provide NPH International with $15.3 million of funding for programs benefiting children and their families.
+In 2022, they had a total revenue of $18.6 million, 80% of which came in donor contributions ($14.9 million).